Scroll To See More Images

 At the same time, those with oily skin may benefit the least since overnight masks are also locking in ingredients from previously-used products, which can lead to excess oil come morning.
 Certain precautions should also take place for sensitive skin types.
 This includes avoiding harsh active ingredients that can cause irritation if left on the skin for hours, like glycolic acid or salicylic acid.

-Ahead, 13 overnight face masks for every skin woe–from dryness to breakouts.
+Ahead, an assortment of luxe overnight face masks for every skin woe–from dryness to breakouts.

 Clinique Moisture Surge Overnight Mask